StoneGnome

 Make not-tight stitches to make it easy to work with.
 Be thorough with the size of your chains.
 Adjust accordingly if needed, like when you change color.

-Use 3-4 stitch markers or tiny stitch holders for the final round - And it's also nice to have a stitch marker or a long piece of yarn for marking the beginning of a round too.
+Use a stitch marker or a long piece of yarn to mark the beginning of a round.

-Special stitches
+Special Stitches

-Slip stitch decrease.
+Slip stitch BLO decrease (slst-blo-dec).
+Hook into back loops only (blo).
 Hook into the next two stitches in reverse order.
 Yarn-over and pull through all loops.
 For more info and a video, see Slip Stitch Tutorials - Part III.

 Unfinished-ws.
-Insert the hook between the legs of a stitch, yarn-over and pull up a loop, yarn over and pull through one loop only.
+Insert the hook between the legs of a stitch, yarn-over and pull up a loop, yarn over, and pull through one loop only.
 Keep the extra loop on the hook.

 Abbreviations